khhoerauf/mobile-e2e-test/README.md

    - Click Create Virtual Device.
    - Select a device and system image (e.g., Pixel 7, API Level 34).

-5. Appium Doctor is a useful tool to verify that all the necessary dependencies for running Appium are installed and properly configured.
+5. (optional) Appium Doctor is a useful tool to verify that all the necessary dependencies for running Appium are installed and properly configured.
 It helps identify issues in your setup and ensures a smooth Appium experience.
    ```
    npm install -g appium-doctor
    appium-doctor --android
    ```

-## Local Execution
+# Local Execution

 1. Install Dependencies
    Run the following command to install all required packages: